-The Southwestern coast of Canada borders the Pacific and thanks to the North Pacific Current the climate here is moderate,
+The Southwestern coast of Canada borders the Pacific and thanks to the North Pacific Current the climate here is moderately pleasant,

-with dry summers and a rainy rest of the year.
+with dry summers and a rather rainy rest of the year.

-the Europeans arrived in the 18th century several indigenous peoples lived in the area.
-Colonial rule of British Columbia started
+here in the 18th century, several indigenous peoples lived in the area, speaking dozens of different languages.

-today Vancouver and Victoria together are home to more than 50% of the total population of British Columbia,
+Vancouver and Victoria are home to 50% of the total population of British Columbia,

-an increasing percentage of them are from asian origins.
+with an increasing percentage of them having asian roots.

-Outside these metropoles there is ample place for nature to florish, which
+Outside these two cities there is ample place for nature to flourish,

-The more adventurous can opt for a visit to the grizzly bears
+us can opt to pay a visit to the mighty grizzly bears of Knight Inlet.